Inthegamesdk/deprecated-androidsdk/README.md

 playerView.load("<your video url>", "<your broadcaster name>")
 ```

-There are two additional parameters for further configuration: `language`, `allowsFullScreen` and `devMode`:
+There are additional parameters for further configuration: `language`, `allowsFullScreen` and `devMode`:

 ```
 playerView.load("<your video url>", "<your broadcaster name>", "en", false, false)